hanfried/hanfried-bookmarks/README.md

     > In summary, I would like to leave you with the message that whilst SaaS is not a silver bullet for cyber security, in many situations the security benefits outweigh the risks.
+-   <https://medium.com/@stestagg/stealing-secrets-from-developers-using-websockets-254f98d577a0>  - A browse up example: scanning localhost ports in the frontend
 -   <https://medium.com/viithiisys/10-steps-to-secure-linux-server-for-production-environment-a135109a57c5>  - <&#x2013; do this on a production server
 -   <https://www.digitalocean.com/community/tools/nginx>  - The easiest way to configure a performant, secure, and stable NGINX server.
     A web page to generate the nginx.conf as starting point following best practices (and still configurable)